4Players/odin-unreal-wwise-adapter-1.x/Readme.md

 ![Wwise and ODIN](https://docs.4players.io/assets/images/wwise_with_odin_header-bb97f77fa2adf0aa23dcc9129f61c216.jpg)

-This is an optional Unreal Engine plugin that provides an Audio Input Component for integrating the new Version 2 of our [ODIN Voice Chat Plugin](https://odin.4players.io/voice-chat/) with the [Audiokinetic Wwise Sound Engine](https://www.audiokinetic.com/products/wwise/) in Unreal.
+This is an optional Unreal Engine plugin that provides an Audio Input Component for integrating our [ODIN Voice Chat Plugin](https://odin.4players.io/voice-chat/) with the [Audiokinetic Wwise Sound Engine](https://www.audiokinetic.com/products/wwise/) in Unreal.

 __IMPORTANT:__ This Plugin is designed to be used with Version 1.x of the ODIN Voice Chat Plugin and is not compatible with Version 2.x!

 ## Guide

 Following is a short guide outlining the integration of the Plugin into your Unreal Engine project.
-Alternatively you can look it up in our [Developer Documentation](https://docs.4players.io/voice/unreal/guides/odin-wwise/).
+Alternatively you can look up how to integrate Odin and Wwise manually in our [Developer Documentation](https://docs.4players.io/voice/unreal/guides/odin-wwise/).

 ## Getting Started